pravega/pravega-operator/doc/operator-upgrade.md

 4. Version of the PravegaCluster or BookkeeperCluster resources (check the output of `kubectl get PravegaCluster` to obtain the version number).
 5. Namespace in which PravegaCluster and BookkeeperCluster resources are deployed (this is an optional parameter and its default value is `default`).
 6. Name of the zookeeper client service (this is an optional parameter and its default value is `zookeeper-client`).
+7. Number of replicas in the BookkeeperCluster (this is an optional parameter and its default value is 3).

 #### Upgrade manually